It’s a beautiful Tuesday morning, and your comm center is directing you to move someone from a skilled nursing facility to a private residence.

 Q. What are you talking about?
 Obviously, the best place for anybody is at home.
 Home is certainly better than life in any care facility.

-Q. So do you think it’s up to us to evaluate the destination of every patient we take home from a hospital or a nursing home?
+Q. Surely you don’t think it’s up to us to evaluate the destination of every patient we take home from a hospital or a nursing home?
 I never signed up for that.
 Some things are none of our business.

 Q. I understand about trip hazards and grab rails in bathrooms.
-But can you be more specific about other things?
+But can you be a little more specific about other things that should get our attention?

 Is the person you transport likely to manage all of those challenges, given your assessment of their physical and mental capacities?
 If they’re not, and they don’t have daily access to a support person, I think we can anticipate emergencies.